THE TUGALOO RIVER WATER TRAIL

 Paddlers, not only enjoy the pristine environment of the Tugaloo River, but they also paddle a very historic river!
 In the 1700s this was a major crossroads and the center of the Cherokee Lower Towns.
 During this period, no less than 14 Native American towns and villages were located along the Tugaloo Corridor and its tributaries.
 The Corridor also contains the beginning of Georgia’s first interstate highway, the Unicoi Turnpike.

-The Tugaloo River Water Trail is a project of the 501(c)(3) Stephens County Foundation (SCF).
+The Tugaloo River Water Trail was formalized by a project of the Stephens County Foundation (SCF) in 2021.
 The Foundation’s mission is to enhance the quality of life for residents of Stephens County, Georgia, through fostering and providing learning opportunities about our heritage and natural environment.

 The Mission of the Tugaloo River Water Trail is to preserve the natural environment of the Tugaloo River through partnering with residents, key members of Stephens County and other stakeholders in our area.
 Our goal is to offer educational and recreational experiences for all who come to fish, paddle, birdwatch, study, and experience the natural beauty of the Tugaloo River.